Ancient Egyptian History See also:

 American Journeys - Hundreds of eyewitness accounts (primary documents) from explorers, Indians, missionaries, traders and settlers as they lived through the founding moments of American history, from the sagas of Vikings in Canada in AD1000 to the diaries of mountain men in the Rockies 800 years later.
 Includes background info, maps, portraits, and other images.
 High school and up.
 (2003, Wisconsin Historical Society)

 Christopher Columbus - An overview of Columbus's life, career, voyages, and legacy; middle school and up (Royal Museums Greenwich, UK).
-See also Exploration through the Ages: Christopher Columbus (Mariners' Museum), 1492: Columbus in American Memory AUDIO (2014, Backstory Radio), Christopher Columbus: Italian Explorer (Encyclopaedia Britannica; site includes advertisements), The Meaning of Columbus Day (What So Proudly We Hail, created by teacher-scholars Amy Kass and Leon Kass), and Latin America, below.
+See also Exploration through the Ages: Christopher Columbus (Mariners' Museum), 1492: Columbus in American Memory AUDIO (2014, Backstory Radio), Christopher Columbus: Italian Explorer (Encyclopaedia Britannica; site includes advertisements), and Latin America, below.

 Exploration through the Ages - Learn about maritime discovery from ancient times to Captain Cook's 1768 voyage to the South Pacific, covering explorations by the Arabs, Chinese, and Phoenicians as well as Europeans.
 Includes biographies of explorers, information about the voyages, vocabulary, maps, learning activities, and bibliography.
 Middle school and up.
 (Mariners' Museum)